 On December 15, 2014, the United States Supreme Court handed down a monumental case in the world of criminal justice.
 The U.S. Supreme Court declared in Heien v.
-North Carolina that ignorance of the law for a police officer is indeed an excuse justifying an otherwise invalid traffic stop.
+North Carolina that ignorance of the law for a police officer is an excuse justifying an otherwise invalid traffic stop.
 On April 29, 2009 shortly before 8:00 am, Sergeant Matt Darisse of the Surry County Sheriff’s Department pulled over Nicholas Heien on Highway 77 for having a brake light out.
 This is the only traffic infraction he observed.
 The legal issue was that having only one brake light is not illegal.
-The cop gained consent to search the vehicle and then found illegal drugs.
-Under the well-established 4th amendment doctrine of “fruit of the poisonous tree,” Heien attempted to have the drug case thrown out on the basis that the stop was illegal to begin with.
+But, the cop gained consent to search the vehicle and then found illegal drugs.
+Under the 4th amendment doctrine of “fruit of the poisonous tree,” Heien attempted to have the drug case dismissed.
+He argued that the stop was illegal to begin with.
 As Ben Franklin said, applicable to situations like these, “Those who would give up essential liberty, to purchase a little temporary safety, deserve neither liberty nor safety.”

 Chief Justice Roberts further gets it wrong.
-He states “The Court’s holding does not discourage officers from learning the law.”
+He states, “The Court’s holding does not discourage officers from learning the law.”
 He knows better.
-For example, with the knowing and willful destruction of evidence by a police officer, in order to get relief a citizen accused must prove the officer destroyed the evidence in bad faith.
+For example, to get relief for the knowing and willful destruction of evidence by a police officer a citizen must prove bad faith.
 Does this ever happen?
-Of course not, innocuous explanations of accidents and unexplainable intervening events are always the go to line one hears on the witness stand.
-The Heien ruling establishes that bad recitation of the law may justify any stop despite the absence of actual illegal conduct.
+Of course not.
+Innocent explanations of accidents and unexplainable intervening events are always the line one hears on the witness stand.
+The Heien ruling establishes that bad recitation of the law may justify stops despite the absence of actual illegal conduct.
 The ruling erodes the 4th amendment protections against unreasonable search and seizure.

 Chief Justice Roberts states that mistakes of law must be ‘objectively reasonable.’
-Look at law enforcement’s track record on ‘objectively reasonable’ in the world of DWI/DUI as an example.
-In states like Texas, cops are arresting people for DWI with no driving facts whatsoever for being asleep in their car (very common) in parking lots.
-Failure to maintain a single lane stops are commonplace where a motorist barely leaves a lane by inches a single time not endangering any other motorists, despite the statute requiring that the driving be unsafe.
+For example, look at law enforcement’s track record on ‘objectively reasonable’ in the world of DWI/DUI.
+In states like Texas, cops are arresting people for DWI for being asleep in their car in parking lots.
+In other words, there are no facts about driving.
+Failure to maintain a single lane stops where a motorist leaves a lane by inches without danger are common.
+This is despite the statute requiring that the driving be unsafe.
 Our courts are the proper forum to determine the reasonableness of a police officer’s interpretation of the laws.
-The Heien ruling is a football punt attempt to evade such responsibility and rubber stamp illegal police action at the costs of our citizens’ liberties.
+The Heien ruling is an attempt to evade such responsibility.
+It also provides a rubber stamp illegal police action at the costs of our citizens’ liberties.

 The irony of this all is that the reasonable standard the U.S. Supreme Court is espousing does not work both ways.
-If a motorist is mistaken about the speed limit in an ever changing speed limit zone, he or she would not be absolved of responsibility based on the reasonableness of their belief or explanation.
+If a motorist is mistaken about the speed limit in an ever changing speed limit zone, he or she would not absolve themselves of responsibility based on the reasonableness of their belief or explanation.
 A bedrock of democracy is accountability.
 A society that absolves police officers of this is not a democracy at all but tyranny.
 Our Founding Fathers created this country, its Constitution and its laws in reaction to encroaching government with no representation.
-Yet our U.S. Supreme Court is expanding the ever increasing role of today’s police state despite the spirit of our Constitution in the name of ‘reason’.
-It is high time for a President to appoint a criminal defense lawyer who understands the value of our freedoms to the Supreme Court.
+Yet, our Supreme Court is expanding the role of today’s police state despite the spirit of our Constitution.
+This is being done in the name of ‘reason’.
+It is time for a President to appoint an experienced criminal defense lawyer who understands the value of our freedoms to the Supreme Court.